adrianschofield/GamesData-API/README.md

 ## How to Run

+## This repo is currently broken

+The repo curently won't work until I update the models to support the more recent version of sequelize.
+I had to upgrade sequelize because of a security problem

 The server is easy to install so long as node.js version x.xx is installed

 * Clone this repository